aherd2985/ScannerPhoneApp/README.md

 ---
-name: Xamarin.Forms - Todo
+name: Xamarin.Forms - Simple Scanner Application
-description: 'This sample demonstrates a Todo list application where the data is stored and accessed in a local SQLite database (get started)'
+description: 'This sample demonstrates a Scanner application where the data is stored and accessed in a local SQLite database, easy starting off point'
 page_type: sample
 languages:
 - csharp